croffler/hugo-test/site/content/xap110adm/data-grid-clustering.markdown

 This section describes GigaSpaces IMDG Failover facilities.

 [Replication](replication.html){{%wbr%}}
-This section gives a detailed description of the Spaceâ€™s replication mechanism, and how to configure and optimize it.
+This section gives a detailed description of the Space's replication mechanism, and how to configure and optimize it.

 [Split Brain](split-brain-and-primary-resolution.html){{%wbr%}}
 This section describes Data-Grid cluster split brain and primary resolution flow.